PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Git.md

 ## Commit Changes

-When you make changes to the folders and files in your repository, you'll want to add all (or some) into a set (called **staging**) to create a commit.
+When you make changes to the folders and files in your repository, you'll want to stage these changes (either all of them or specific ones) to prepare for creating a commit.
 To stage all changes:

 ```
 git add .